inbo/data-publication/datasets/broedvogel-atlas-occurrences/README.md

-# Broedvogel - Atlas of breeding birds in Flanders, Belgium (2000-2002)
+# Broedvogel - Atlas of the breeding birds in Flanders 2000-2002

-*Broedvogel - Atlas of breeding birds in Flanders, Belgium (2000-2002)* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
+*Broedvogel - Atlas of the breeding birds in Flanders 2000-2002* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).

 **This dataset is not yet published.**